SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

   the text is found, the message area will scroll to it, and it will be highlighted.
 Repeated searches for the same text will look for the next occurrance of that text.
+- Message quoting: When replying to a message, users can select lines from the message to quote.
+By default, SlyEdit puts the initials of the original author in front of the quote lines to indicate who originally wrote those parts of the message.
+Optionally, sysops may disable the use of initials in quote lines, in which case SlyEdit simply prefixes quote lines with " > " as was done in IceEdit, DCT Edit, and other editors of the early-mid 1990s.
 - Navigation: Page up/down, home/end of line, and arrow keys
 - Slash commands (at the start of the line):
   /A: Abort
   /S: Save
   /Q: Quote message
-- Sysops can import a file (from the BBS machine) into the message
+- Sysops can import a file (stored on the BBS machine) into the message
 - Sysops can export the current message to a file (on the BBS machine)
 - Configuration file with behavior and color settings.
-The configuration settings are fairly limited right now, and I plan to add more color settings in future versions.
 See section 4 (Configuration File) for more information.

 The following is a summary of the keyboard shortcuts (from SlyEdit's command help screen):